ANTH 3036 - Contemporary Anthropology: Perspectives & Practice

 General Course Information

-Course Code ANTH 3036 Course Contemporary Anthropology: Perspectives & Practice Coordinating Unit Anthropology and Development Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 15 units of Anthropology Major courses Incompatible ANTH 3100 Restrictions Available to students undertaking an Anthropology Major only Course Description Anthropology is a constantly evolving field.
-The aim of this course is to understand core aspects of the practice of the discipline, both ethnographic and theoretical, and how anthropologists have adapted to change while remaining empirically descriptive, narratively innovative, and theoretically engaged.
-Students choose from a curated selection of full-length ethnographic monographs, which are then supplemented by readings that cover a wide variety of topics and regional sites of study.
+Course Code ANTH 3036 Course Contemporary Anthropology: Perspectives & Practice Coordinating Unit Anthropology and Development Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 15 units of anthropology courses Incompatible ANTH 3100 Course Description This is the capstone course for the Major in Anthropology.
+Anthropology is a constantly evolving field and the discipline has changed numerous times over the last several decades in response to key ethical, methodological, and conceptual concerns.
+The aim of this course is to understand how anthropologists have adapted to change while remaining empirically descriptive, narratively innovative, and theoretically engaged.
+Our course investigations are driven by thematic and conceptually rich content provided in reading material that students get to choose on their own from a curated selection of full-length ethnographic monographs and supplementary readings that cover a wide variety of topics and regional sites of study.
 The goal of reading full-length books is to provide students with an in-depth understanding of how anthropologists engage with fieldwork and how they navigate the challenge of turning research experiences into rich anthropological knowledge.
-The lectures and seminars supplement the critical examination of anthropological work through detailed and interactive discussions of the main theoretical currents in anthropology.
-By the end of the semester, students will understand contemporary trends and debates in anthropology, and be aware of the potential ways in which they can begin to contribute to the discipline in advanced study or in professional fields.
+The lectures and seminars supplement the critical examination of anthropological work through detailed and interactive discussions of the main theoretical currents in anthropology with an emphasis on theories of experience (phenomenology), power, practice, and justice.
+The course learning is further augmented by opportunities for students to cultivate their own ethnographic writing, to analyse the cultural representations crafted in anthropologically oriented films, and to test out conceptual and theoretical perspectives in small group discovery experiences.
+By the end of the semester, students will understand contemporary trends in anthropology, be up to date on the latest debates in the field, and be aware of the potential ways in which they can begin to contribute to the discipline in advanced study or in professional fields.

 The full timetable of all activities for this course can be accessed from Course Planner.